Galway Metals (CVE:GWM) Reaches New 1-Year Low at $0.58

-Galway Metals Inc. (CVE:GWM – Get Rating) shares reached a new 52-week low during trading on Tuesday .
-The company traded as low as C$0.58 and last traded at C$0.60, with a volume of 14253 shares.
-The stock had previously closed at C$0.60.
+Galway Metals Inc. (CVE:GWM – Get Rating) reached a new 52-week low on Monday .
+The company traded as low as C$0.58 and last traded at C$0.58, with a volume of 22896 shares traded.
+The stock had previously closed at C$0.61.

 Galway Metals Price Performance